piyush-bajaj/AlgorithmsLab/README.md

 Instructions for execution:
-Checkout the repository on the system.
+Checkout the repository on the system (branch --> master).

 Open the Grid Generation folder and run the provided jar file with the following command:
     java -jar Navigation.jar <pbf_file_name.pbf> <grid_rows(lat_lines)> <grid_columns(lng_lines)>